Extrautior/creality-orca-slicer-patch/README.md

 This repository packages the Creality Hi / CFS support patch for the stable OrcaSlicer 2.3.2 Windows install.

-It is meant to patch a normal OrcaSlicer install in place, without replacing it with the OrcaSlicer 2.4 development build.
+It is meant to patch a normal OrcaSlicer install in place.

 ## What This Adds